floccusaddon/floccus/README.md

 - **Emojis**: MySQL doesn't support emojis out of the box, so if you're syncing to nextcloud and getting Error code 500 from nextcloud, check the nextcloud log for SQL errors and [proceed as explained in the nextcloud docs](https://docs.nextcloud.com/server/stable/admin_manual/configuration_database/mysql_4byte_support.html).

+### LoFloccus - Sync Floccus to a Local Folder / Other Services

+In order sync your bookmarks to a local folder the **LoFloccus** desktop app was born.
+This is a small companion app for Floccus that allows you to pick a local folder where to store your bookmarks.
+With your bookmarks stored in a folder you have the freedom to sync with Dropbox, Syncthing, rsync, git or any other solution.
+You can get it at https://github.com/TCB13/LoFloccus.

+A desktop app is required because due to browser restrictions the Floccus extension can't directly make changes to the filesystem.

 ## Considerations

 Is this a good idea?
 I think so.
 If you'd like to know more, check out [the considerations file](./CONSIDERATIONS.md)